 At the very least, you should at least write something relevant to what you’re posting.
 A good caption doesn’t have to be long.
 Sometimes it makes sense to only use a few words.
-Incorporating longer captions or long form posts are great too if that’s something you’ve tested to work.
+Incorporating longer captions or long-form posts are great too if that’s something you’ve tested to work.

-I find that writing a caption can be time consuming so plan ahead.
+I find that writing a caption can be time-consuming so plan ahead.

 7) You don’t respond or engage.

-The last thing you want your social media accounts to be is a one way broadcasting tool.
+The last thing you want your social media accounts to be is a one-way broadcasting tool.
 Accounts that do this are not attractive to follow.

 You don’t have to be friends with all your fans, but you want to build relationships and show that you’re a real person.
 When potential new followers see that you’re active, it makes it more inviting to click ‘Follow.’

-It’s also in your best interests for visibility to engage with the way the Instagram algorithm work.
+It’s also in your best interest for visibility to engage with the way the Instagram algorithm work.
 Engagement on your posts helps to signal that your post is good and should be displayed to more of your followers.

 8) You follow way too many people.

 Having a lot of followers gives the perception that you are socially validated by others.
-On the other hand, when you follow a lot of people that is very disproportionate to the number of people who follow you, that gives off a bad impression.
+On the other hand, when you follow a lot of people that are very disproportionate to the number of people who follow you, that gives off a bad impression.

 If you have 500 followers and you follow 5,000 or the maximum of 7,500 (done over a long period of time because Instagram does have hourly limits to fight against spam), it looks suspect and desperate.
 It looks like you’re a spammer or a bot.

-If your strategy to gain more followers is to follow as many people as you possible can to see who follows you back, you may be more of an annoyance and people won’t want to follow you.
+If your strategy to gain more followers is to follow as many people as you possibly can to see who follows you back, you may be more of an annoyance and people won’t want to follow you.